Who Was James Madison's Vice President

 Clinton's long career as Governor of New York and his initial opposition to the Constitution highlight the importance of states' rights in the early Republic.
 Gerry's participation in the Revolutionary War and his role in the Constitutional Convention underscore his commitment to republican principles and his concern for safeguarding liberty.

 The deaths of both Clinton and Gerry in office underscore the importance of the Vice Presidency and the need for clear lines of succession.
-Their legacies serve as a reminder of the challenges and responsibilities of leadership in a young and rapidly growing nation.
+Still, their legacies serve as a reminder of the challenges and responsibilities of leadership in a young and rapidly growing nation.
 The roles they played, though sometimes overshadowed by the presidency itself, were vital to the functioning of the government and the shaping of American political traditions.